 Each morning, when it was time to wake (or when she decided it was time to wake, anyway), she played a particular song.
 The only one, as far as anyone knows, that she wrote herself.
 It wasn’t titled, but because it was a morning song her family came to think of it as an invitation – to the day, to them, to the world.
 It was one of those songs that sounded different to each person who heard it.
 One of them heard a plaintive, haunting note that felt like the remnants of a dream holding on for just one more second before being released.
 Another heard the stirring rhythm of the day’s work as if it was approaching from just over the horizon.
 Still another heard the sigh of relief that the sun really had risen another day, in spite of that deep, vague fear that darkness would remain always.

 And sometimes – not always, but sometimes – in the sounds of the birds or the passing train or the thunder or the snore of a loved one or the sigh of an old, old dog, you might be able to hear it yourself, that song of invitation.
-She plays all of the instruments, you see, if we can just listen.
+You see, she plays all of the instruments, every one, if we can just listen.